Books Set in the Middle East

 Book Summary

 Author Khalid Hosseini is most known for his best-selling novel, The Kite Runner, which would also be a great pick this month.
-However, we choose one of his other works, A Thousand Splendid Suns, for the list because it spans the three decades in Afghanistan, from the Soviet invasion, and the Taliban’s reign, to post-Taliban rebuilding.
+However, we chose one of his other works, A Thousand Splendid Suns, for the list because it spans the three decades in Afghanistan, from the Soviet invasion, and the Taliban’s reign, to post-Taliban rebuilding.

 The emotional book follows two generations of brave women, Mariam and Laila, brought together by war.
 It explores the universal desire to find happiness and raise a family, even when tragic circumstances are happening all around you.
 It does a beautiful job of humanizing the real people living in a country that has undergone dramatic changes in lifestyle due to the changing government.
 So grab the tissues and prepare for tears, horror, and a sprinkling of hope.